joshuaspiral/joshuaspiral.xyz/content/posts/making-a-connect-four-ai.md

 | 2D Array Board AI     | 9     | 32.516463 | 314060244     |
 | "Pseudo-bitboard" AI  | 9     | 1.250252  | 6634026       |

 (I actually do not know why the visited nodes are slightly different each time.
-There may be a difference in the heuristics)
+There may be a slight difference in the heuristic functions.)

 ## Real bitboard